ConorCorp/ConorCorp.github.io/content/posts/website-in-10-minutes-for-programmers/index.md

 ---

-**Let me know if you found this post cool or helpful with a share, follow, or sub!** You can reach out to me on my socials or subscribe to my blog for more of this jazz 🎷
+**Let me know if you found this post cool or helpful with a share, follow, or sub!** You can reach out to me on my socials or subscribe to my blog for more of this jazz 🎷 If you have any suggestions, hit the `Suggest Edits` button up top!

 I’ve also done a few other sneaky things with my template that I’m happy to chat about.
 Check out dat sweet JS on my “Subscribe” button ;)